talkowski-lab/rCNV2/data_curation/CNV/README.md

 For analyses, we combined CNV data from multiple cohorts into seven matched groups, dubbed **metacohorts**, to control for technical differences between individual data sources and cohorts.

-Individual cohorts were assigned to metacohorts on the basis of similarity in CNV counts across the genome, which matched expectations based on platforms and processing pipelines for each callset.
+Individual cohorts were assigned to metacohorts on the basis of similarity in sample recruitment protocols, microarray probesets, and other technical factors.

+We did not modify cohorts that had matched cases and controls with one exception: as the UKBB Axiom array design most closely matched the predominant array platform used by the GeneDx cohort, we randomly selected 13,139 controls from the UKBB (dubbed `UKBB_sub`) to group with GeneDx cases in the `meta2` metacohort.
+We retained all remaining UKBB samples (dubbed `UKBB_main`) in the `meta5` metacohort.

 These metacohorts represent the basic unit on which all burden testing was performed, and are described in the table below.